RaiVaibhav/tishatsu-nftvisionhack/nft-landing-page/README.md

-# tihatsu Generator Landing Page
+# tishatsu Generator Landing Page

 This is a landing page for the tishatsu t-shirt generator, proposed for the [NFTVisionHack](https://www.nftvisionhack.com/)